XRPLF/xrpl-dev-portal/content/data_v2.md

 * As three-letter [ISO 4217 Currency Codes](http://www.xe.com/iso4217.php).
 These currency codes must be written in uppercase ("USD" is valid, "usd" is not).
 Ripple permits currency codes that are not officially approved, including currency codes with digits in them.
 * As 160-bit hexadecimal values, such as `0158415500000000C1F76FF6ECB0BAC600000000`, according to Ripple's internal [Currency Format](https://wiki.ripple.com/Currency_format).
 This representation is uncommon.

+## Pagination ##

+Many queries may return more data than is reasonable to return in a single HTTP response.
+The Data API uses a "limit and marker" system to control how much is returned in a single response ("page") and to query for additional content.

+The `limit` query parameter to many requests restricts the response to a specific number of results in the response.
+The types of results and default values vary by based on the method.
+Most of the time, the `limit` is **200** by default, and can be set as high as **1000**.
+Any value over the maximum `limit` value is treated as the maximum instead.

+When a query has additional objects that are not contained in the current response, the JSON response contains a top-level field `marker` which indicates that you can retrieve additional results by including the contents of the `marker` field as the `marker` query parameter of a subsequent request.
+For the follow-up request, you should use the same parameters as the initial request.
+When the response omits the `marker` parameter, that indicates that you have reached the end of the queryable data.

+When a `marker` is or would be present, the response contains a [`Link` header](https://tools.ietf.org/html/rfc5988#section-5) with `rel="next"`.
+This is a full URL to the next page of results.
+You can use this to paginate over results when the response is in `csv` format instead of `json`. _(New in [v2.0.4][])_

 ## Transaction Objects ##